Insulin Function, Insulin Resistance, and Food Intake Control of Secretion

 Insulin signaling also results in increased activation of the transcription factor, sterol-regulated element binding protein, SREBP.
 Increased SREBP activity in the liver results in increased glucose oxidation and increased fat synthesis.
 These transcriptional effects of SREBP include (but are not limited to) increased expression of glucokinase (encoded by GCK), liver pyruvate kinase (encoded by PKLR), lipoprotein lipase (encoded by LPL), fatty acid synthase (encoded by FASN), and acetyl-CoA carboxylase 1 (encoded by ACACA), and decreased expression of glucose 6-phosphatase (encoded by the G6PC gene), fructose 1,6-bisphosphatase (encoded by FBP1), and mitochondrial phosphoenolpyruvate carboxykinase (encoded by PCK2).

 Another important metabolism regulating enzyme activated by insulin receptor signaling is small ribosomal subunit protein 6 (p70) kinase, (p70S6K).
 The p70S6K protein is encoded by the RPS6KB1 gene.
+The p70S6K enzyme, as well as PKC and PKG, belongs to the large AGC family of kinases which includes 10 genes encoding ribosomal protein S6 kinases.

 Acting as a growth factor, insulin signaling activates the MAP kinase (MAPK) pathway either through insulin receptor phosphorylation of SRC homology 2 domain-containing protein 1 (encoded by the SHC1 gene) which then interacts with growth factor receptor binding protein-2 (GRB2) or via IRS1 activation.
 The activation of GRB2 results in signal transduction via the activation of the guanine nucleotide exchange factor, SOS (son of sevenless encoded by the SOS1 gene) which in turn activates the monomeric G-protein, RAS.
 Activation of RAS ultimately leads to changes in the expression of numerous genes via activation of members of the extracellular signal-regulated kinase (ERK) family of MAPK kinases.